 Nick previously lived in Wolverhampton.
-He had always gone to work but found the constant pressure to hit sales targets extremely stressful – to the point that he would wake up in the night thinking he was having a heart attack.
+He had always gone to work but found the constant pressure to hit sales targets extremely stressful, to the point that he would wake up in the night thinking he was having a heart attack.
 He had a few jobs after this but has been out of work for a while.

-Nick says “I’ve got a Level Two Angling Coaching certificate.
-I met with my Change Coach and they helped me to get my license which was a bit tricky because of my criminal record.
-But I have it now and it means I can coach people to be competent anglers and make sure that the fish do not get harmed”.
-“I will be doing it on a permitted work basis and try to get funding as a service provider.
-I’m DBS checked, Pluss have paid for the fishing tackle.
-“I’ve been on a self-employment course.
-I have seen the marketing and branding people.
-I am waiting to meet the website company.
-I have a logo, business cards, banner and leaflets.
-I’m near enough ready to go.
-“I’ve done a health and safety course, first aid course and safeguarding course.
-I have done digital skills so I can do business plans, cashflow forecasts and presentations.”
+“I’ve got a Level Two Angling Coaching certificate.
+I also met with my Change Coach and they helped me to get my license, which was a bit tricky because of my criminal record.
+But I have it now and it means I can coach people to be competent anglers, and make sure that the fish do not get harmed.
+I will be doing it on a permitted work basis and try to get funding as a service provider – I’m DBS checked.
+Pluss have paid for the fishing tackle and I’ve been on a self-employment course.
+I have seen the marketing and branding people, and I am waiting to meet the website company.
+I have a logo, business cards, banner and leaflets – I’m near enough ready to go.
+I’ve done a health and safety course, first aid course and safeguarding course.
+I have also done digital skills so I can do business plans, cashflow forecasts and presentations.

-“My change Coach helped me to apply to the environment agency for a block licence.
-They’ve also granted me a ‘Worthy Cause’ license which means I can take up to 10 people fishing with it.
-“I haven’t got to quite where I want to go, but I am a good three quarters of the way there.
-I am going to do another couple of courses – Cast Award training and Fly fishing as an add-on on my license.
-I also am going to do mental health first aid training.”
-“I now promote your programmes to get people to come fishing through it.”
+“My Change Coach helped me to apply to the environment agency for a block licence.
+They’ve also granted me a ‘Worthy Cause’ license, which means I can take up to 10 people fishing with it.
+I haven’t got to quite where I want to go, but I am a good three quarters of the way there.
+I am going to do another couple of courses – Cast Award training and Fly fishing – as an add-on on my license.
+I am also going to do mental health first aid training and I now promote your programmes to get people to come fishing through it.”

-After eight different addresses in two years, Nick now has his own flat.
-He is in the process of setting up his own business in angling which is his lifelong passion.
-He hasn’t had an alcoholic drink for two and a half years.
-He has also been on a diet for five months and lost 18 kilogrammes.
-Nick says, “Helping other people will help me.
-It will give me self-worth.
-It makes me feel happier that I am helping others.”
-“My life has changed, my depression has lifted, I’ve had some good times in my life but they’ve always been associated with drink.
+After eight different addresses in two years, Nick now has his own flat and he is in the process of setting up his own business in angling, which is his lifelong passion.
+He hasn’t had an alcoholic drink for two and a half years, and he has also been on a diet for five months and lost 18 kilograms.
+Nick says “Helping other people will help me, it will give me self-worth.
+It makes me feel happier that I am helping others.
+My life has changed and my depression has lifted.
+I’ve had some good times in my life but they’ve always been associated with drink.
 Now I have periods of happiness and it is true happiness.
 It actually hurts.
-I struggle with this but my doctor says I should try to enjoy it and be happy.”
+I struggle with this, but my doctor says I should try to enjoy it and be happy.

-“When I visit Hamoaze House now I feel my problems are nothing compared to others.”
+“When I visit Hamoaze House now, I feel my problems are nothing compared to others.”